brunos3d/loadable-module-federation-react-ssr/README.md

 This project was created to demonstrate the incompatibility with the `loadable-components` library and the react + SSR + Module Federation.

+🐛 Check out the [issue](https://github.com/gregberge/loadable-components/issues/926) for more details.

 It cointains two sample projects:

 - loadable-react-16